 3. Sign-up for an ACA Marketplace Plan

-Outside of open enrollment periods, the ACA requires a qualifying life event in order to be eligible to register for a “special enrollment period”.
+Outside of the ACA open enrollment period, the ACA requires a qualifying life event in order to be eligible to register for a “special enrollment period”.
 There are many qualifying events for special enrollment outside of open enrollment, including losing employer-based health insurance (typically within 60 days, but you may still be eligible if it was beyond 60 days and verifiably due to COVID-19).

 When your income is below specified federal poverty level thresholds, you may become eligible for ACA premium subsidies and even cost-sharing reductions on out-of-pocket expenses in some cases.
 An ACA plan will likely be the best fit for those who are not eligible for Medicaid, Medicare, or a spouse or domestic partner’s plan.